oe/duplex-message/packages/simple-electron-ipc/README.md

 ## Example

-The following example shows you how to use it to to communicate between main process and renderer process.
+The following example shows you how to use it to to communicate between electron app's main process and renderer process.

 in main process:
 ```js